flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### appid-url-check-internal-error

+Criteria: This exception is never granted.

 The URL could not be determined from the appid.
 This is an internal error for the linter.

 ### appid-url-not-reachable

+Criteria: This exception is only granted after manual verification in case the URL is unreachable due to bot protection, server issues etc.

 The URL determined from the domain portion of the appid was not reachable.